findmypast-oss/jackal/docs/interpolation.md

 ### Guidelines

-- Request bodies can _not_ be modified other than through the interpolation of unique identifiers
 - Variables can be extracted from responses to Hook Requests, they can _not_ be extracted from responses to the main Contract Request
-- Variables can be used to modify the URL or headers of subsequent Hook Requests _and_ the main Contract Request
+- Variables can be used to modify the URL, headers or body of subsequent Hook Requests _and_ the main Contract Request